-- The general principle is that it is inappropriate for an insolvency practitioner or any member of his practice unit to accept an appointment where a threat to the fundamental principles exists or may reasonably be expected to arise during the course of the appointment where safeguards are not or will not become available to eliminate such a threat, or to reduce it to an acceptable level (see paragraph 500.27).
+The general principle is that it is inappropriate for an insolvency practitioner or any member of his practice to accept an appointment where a threat to the fundamental principles exists or may reasonably be expected to arise during the course of the appointment where safeguards are not or will not become available to eliminate such a threat, or to reduce it to an acceptable level (see paragraph 500.27).
 The following examples outline some specific circumstances and professional or personal relationships that will create threats to compliance with the fundamental principles.
-The examples may also assist an insolvency practitioner and the members of the engagement team to assess the implications of similar, but different, circumstances and relationships. - 500.79 The examples are divided into two categories.
+The examples may also assist members of the insolvency team to assess the implications of similar, but different, circumstances and relationships.

+500.80 The examples are divided into two categories.
 Category A are examples which do not relate to a previous or existing appointment while Category B are examples that do relate to a previous or existing appointment.
 The examples are not intended to be exhaustive and should not be treated as such.